azmasamy/sub-service/README.md

 - `./scripts/7-distribute-revenue.sh`
 Run this to distribute the revenue among the services depending on how many each one was redeemed. don't forget to change the `--accountId` to the near account you used to subscribe to the contract.

+- `./scripts/8-test.sh`
+Run this to test service creation and user subscribtion. don't forget to change the `--accountIds` and the arguments approprietly.

+- `./scripts/9-test.sh`
+Run this to test service redemtion and revenue distribution. don't forget to change the `--accountIds` and `id` for the redeem funtion argument